Sleep Disorders

 Treatments for Insomnia

-• CBT can have equal or better effects than dugs and can have longer lasting effects.
+• CBTI can have equal or better effects than drugs and can have longer-lasting effects.

-• There are minimal side effects to CBT compare to using drugs.
+• There are minimal side effects to CBTI compared to using drugs.

-CBT can be done in individual or group sessions.
-It can be done via face-to-face, telehealth, or online format and be brief (2 sessions) or up to 8 weeks.
-CBT is led by trained therapists (psychologists, physicians, or nurses).
+CBTI can be conducted in individual or group sessions, via face-to-face, telehealth, or online formats, including “apps”).
+Some people may benefit from brief (2 sessions) or longer sessions (up to 8 weeks).
+It is led by trained therapists (psychologists, physicians, or nurses).
+It has best effects when participants learn and practice the methods provided in these sessions.

 Prescription Medications

-There are several groups of medications that may be prescribed for insomnia including, but not limited to
+There are several groups of medications that may be prescribed for insomnia including:

 • Hypnotic medications